Cossatot Community College

 69 or below = F

-*This program is a consortium of eight two-year colleges and therefore has a common grading scale approved by the ARNEC board.
+*This program is a consortium of four two-year colleges and therefore has a common grading scale approved by the ARNEC board.

 Re-Admission Candidates